banesullivan/README/README.md

 This all started as a bit of a joke; a coworker complimented me on a few of the READMEs I had written, wanting to learn how themselves.
 I jokingly said I could give a talk on the subject, and well, that's precisely what I did -- this README is the result of that talk.

-In creating this guide, I hope to refine my ability to create inspiring READMEs and build my colleagues to better communicate what we are creating.
+In creating this guide, I hope to refine my ability to create inspiring READMEs and help my colleagues better communicate what we are creating.
 After all, we're in the business of Open Source Software for a reason: ***to share our work and make an impact***.
 Having a well-written overview of our work is crucial in pursuing that goal.

 ### 😊 Leave a good impression